Last updated: March 30, 2026

 Alcoholic DementiaAssociated with white and grey matter loss

-Cerebellar degenerationA very common complication that occurs as a result of the loss of Purkinje cells in cerebellar cortex.
+Cerebellar degenerationA very common complication that occurs as a result of the loss of Purkinje cells in the cerebellar cortex.
 Presents with dysarthria and limb ataxia

 Alcohol-induced depressive symptomsOccurs in 80% of alcohol dependence.
 1/3 male and 1/2 female dependent patients experience it.
 15% of alcoholics die by suicide.

-Alcohol-induce anxiety disorderOccurs in 70% of heavy drinkers
+Alcohol-induced anxiety disorderOccurs in 70% of heavy drinkers

 Medical complications of alcohol use